Social and Emotional Learning – The Key for Developing the Whole Child

 Positive, Safe Learning Environment:

 As a Florida teacher, there is one day that I think about in particular when I ask myself, “Do students feel safe in my class?”
 On February 14th, 2018, seventeen people were taken at the hands of a school-shooter at Marjory Stoneman Douglas High School in Parkland, FL.
 Focusing on our Social and Emotional Wellness can ensure school is a positive place for all students.
-In order to achieve this, it is crucial to provide teachers with resources to address SEL in their classrooms.
+In order to achieve this, it is crucial to provide teachers with resources to address social emotional learning in schools.

 It is important to note that social and emotional learning should be taught in all grade levels, all settings, every single year.
 The whole child approach prepares students for long term success beyond school.